Sizzling temps in the Southwest can mean simmering costs for the U.S.

 High temperatures Tuesday broke daily records in parts of Southern California, where Death Valley hit 127 and Palm Springs reached 121, according to the National Weather Service.
 Phoenix's high (116) matched its record for the date.
 Experts say the odds are that these heat spells ― increasing in frequency and intensity ― are connected to long-term climate change.

-"Global warming has put a very strong thumb on the scales," said Stanford professor of earth system science Noah Diffenbaugh.
-"Not every record heat event is influenced by global warming, but we’re getting close that point."
+"Global warming has put a very strong thumb on the scales," said Noah Diffenbaugh, a professor of earth system science at Stanford University.
+"Not every record heat event is influenced by global warming, but we’re getting close to that point."

-When the physically vulnerable and frail fall ill as a result of heat spells, it impacts health care spending, which already occupies nearly one-fifth of the American economy.
-The Natural Resources Defense Council found the health-related costs of heat waves for much of the last decade reached $5.3 billion.
+When the physically vulnerable and frail fall ill as a result of heat spells, it affects health care spending, which already takes up nearly one-fifth of the American economy.
+The Natural Resources Defense Council, an environmental advocacy group, found the health-related costs of heat waves for much of the last decade reached $5.3 billion.

 A recent study in the journal Nature Climate Change concluded that there's a strong correlation between rising temperature and increased suicide rates in the United States and Mexico.